karmab/kcli/doc/index.rst

 and customize vms from cloud images.

-You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,…)
+You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,…).

-Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you
+Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you.

 Installation
 ============